soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-anti-phishing-policies.md

 ## Review the prerequisites

-- To define (or edit) ATP policies, you must have one of roles assigned as described in the following table: <br>
+- To define (or edit) ATP policies, you must have one of the roles assigned as described in the following table: <br>

     |Role  |Where/how assigned  |
     |---------|---------|